Duedil: Services and products

 DueDil pulls in data from a wide range of sources and digitises it, allowing users to search for information, find new customers and mitigate risk.

 Company search results provide information including up to 20 years of financial data, mortgages, investments, red flags, litigations, and group ownership structures.

 Director search results show individual director profiles, including full name, birthdate, nationality, known aliases, timelines of current and previous directorships, and social media profiles.
+The platform has commonly been used for compliance checks (e.g. KYC, KYB), credit risk assessments, and business development purposes.

 DueDil features include an alert function that allows users to track and receive updates on companies of interest, detailed company and director search filters, financial metrics, news, group graphs, charts, and integration with social networks.
-In March 2017, DueDil released the fourth version of its API to allow businesses to integrate DueDil data with their internal systems.
+In March 2017, DueDil released the fourth version of its API allowing businesses to integrate DueDil data with their internal systems.
 Through a partnership with Callcredit Information Group, DueDil provides a service that allows users to conduct verification checks on businesses and connected individuals at the same time.